Domino-Blockchain/domichain/docs/src/learn/state-compression.md

 ## Compressed NFTs

-Compressed NFTs are one of the most popular use cases for State Compression on Solana.
+Compressed NFTs are one of the most popular use cases for State Compression on Domichain.
 With compression, a one million NFT collection could be minted for `~50 DOMI`, vice `~12,000 DOMI` for its uncompressed equivalent collection.

 :::info Developer Guide